 Although the AF-S 14-24mm F2.8 provides an extra stop of light, is sharper, and can render a wider field of view, it has some major drawbacks.

 First of all, you can’t screw a filter on it, so you’ll have to leave your ND filters at home or buy an adapter.
 And even though 14mm is very wide indeed, 24mm is a little short for an all-in-one landscape lens.
-Read a step-by-step guide to using ND filters.
+Read How to use ND filters for Landscape Photography.

 Furthermore, since the AF-S 14-24mm F2.8 does not feature image stabilization, you will have to carry this 1KG behemoth of a lens and a tripod.